 The described calibration procedure also allows us to check at least partly the calculation results of the antenna gain pattern (section 3.1.2).
 There are three possibilities for this value.
-We can use the calculations with pedestal or without pedestal, or one just fixes the value to a number, e.g. 4 (gain [dB] at 60 MHz and zenith angle $\theta = 25^{\circ}-30^{\circ}$, azimuth $\phi = 0$).
+We can use the calculations with pedestal or without pedestal, or one just fixes the value to a number, e.g. 4 (gain [dB] at 60 MHz and zenith angle $\theta=25^{\circ}-30$ °, azimuth $\phi=0$).
 The last value would give the isotropic radiator.
 That is of course never the case, but one should see how much the antenna really receives.

 By moving the source away from the zenith, but tilting the source accordingly to keep the emission and the polarization angles constant, one is able to check the zenithal dependence of the antenna gain.
-For higher inclinations the amplification factors, i.e. the sensitivity of the antenna, decreases.
+For higher inclinations the amplification factors,

+- (a) Pattern test at antenna #5 E-plane including the pedestal - (b) Pattern test at antenna #6 H-plane including the pedestal i.e. the sensitivity of the antenna, decreases.
 Figure 4.14 shows the amplification factors for one dual polarized antenna measured at one campaign but the source located at different zenith angles ($\theta \neq 0$).

-(a) Pattern test at antenna #5 - E-plane in- (b) Pattern test at antenna #6 - H-plane including the pedestal cluding the pedestal

-(c) Pattern test at antenna #5 - E-plane with- (d) Pattern test at antenna #6 - H-plane without a pedestal below the antenna out a pedestal below the antenna
+- (c) Pattern test at antenna #5 E-plane without a pedestal below the antenna - (d) Pattern test at antenna #6 H-plane without a pedestal below the antenna

 Figure 4.14: Comparison of amplification factors for two antennas, equipped as dual polarized antenna, amplification factors for different zenith angles are shown.
 The calculations include the pedestal (upper row) or use an antenna placed at the ground (lower row).
-The E-plane (left column) and the H-plane (right column) could be tested with this measurement for different zenith angles up to 48° .
+The E-plane (left column) and the H-plane (right column) could be tested with this measurement for different zenith angles up to 48°.

-The most eye catching feature in figure 4.14 is the sharp resonance at 58 MHz for zenith angles larger than $\approx 20^{\circ}$ (figure 4.14(a,b)).
+The most eye catching feature in figure 4.14 is the sharp resonance at 58 MHz for zenith angles larger than $\approx 20^\circ$ (figure 4.14(a,b)).
 This feature is not visible if one uses the gain calculation with no pedestal for the LOPES antenna (figure 4.14(c,d)).
 Therefore the peak is an artificial feature of the calculation.
 As an independent test the "isotopic radiator" using a fixed gain also does not shows such a prominent resonance, figure 4.15.
-If the resonance effect would be present as predicted, a clear peak for vertical positions and a large dip for $\theta = 45^{\circ}$ should be visible at 58 MHz.
+If the resonance effect would be present as predicted, a clear peak for vertical positions and a large dip for $\theta=45^\circ$ should be visible at 58 MHz.
 As this is not the case we conclude that either the calibration procedure smears out all the effects, which is implausible with the obtained total systematic uncertainty of the calibration, or the antenna gain simulation overestimates the effect of the ground plate.

 The prediction of a pronounced resonance at 58 MHz caused a dip, visible in figure 4.9 and 4.10.
-This feature is no longer visible if one uses the calculation with no pedestal for the LOPES antenna, figure 4.15(c) Beside the 58 MHz there are two more peaks at 64 and 72 MHz in the H-plane, which do not appear in the E-plane.
-Remarkably they do not disappear even for the "isotropic radiator" (figure 4.16(b)).
+This feature is no longer visible if one uses the calculation with no pedestal for the LOPES antenna, figure 4.14(c) Beside the 58 MHz there are two more peaks at 64 and 72 MHz in the H-plane, which do not appear in the E-plane.
+Remarkably they do not disappear even for the "isotropic radiator" (figure 4.15(b)).
 One has to assume that this is a general feature of an inverted-V dipole and is not related with the pedestal.
 However, they are not yet considered correctly by the gain calculation.